 We get it – the rent is hardly your favourite part of the deal.
 Of course we do our best to keep rents as low as possible.
 But what is it you are actually paying for?
 We are happy to explain.

 You pay the basic rent or net rent for use of your room or studio as well as the communal areas – so literally the part of the building you're occupying.

 The rent amount depends on a number of matters, including:

-We feel that housing should remain affordable for everyone; that includes you!
-With that in mind, we are not increasing the rent by the maximum amount.
+We never apply the maximum rent increase.
+We feel that housing should remain affordable for everyone and that you should pay a fair rent for your house.
 We have agreed to this with the tenants' representation and the councils.
 This is also in line with the national social housing agreement.

-The annual rent increase only applies to the base rent.
+The annual rent increase only applies to the basic rent.
 That covers the use of the residence.
-You pay service charges on top of the bare rent.
-Service charges are used for things like cleaning in your building.
-The bill for the service charges is usually sent before 1 July every year and covers your service charges for the coming year.
+You pay service charges on top of the basic rent.
+Service charges are used for things like cleaning your building.
+You will receive a bill with the breakdown of the service charges every year (usually) before 1 July.
+This shows your service charges for the coming year.

 For a subset of our living accommodation – the furnished rooms and studios – we charge all-inclusive rents.

 'All-inclusive' – the term says it all, really – means everything is already included in this amount: the accommodation itself, maintenance, gas, water and electricity bills, internet and TV access, the furniture and household goods.
 You will not receive a final statement for service costs.